Glossop North End A.F.C.: 1982–2015: North West Counties League

-2015 onwards: Northern Premier League and North West Counties League
+2015–2023: Northern Premier League

 Glossop competed in the Division One North of the Northern Premier League (NPL) in the 2015–16 season and also competed in the FA Trophy for the first time since 1986.
 The club finished fourth in the league and qualified for the playoffs, but in the resulting semi-final lost 2–1 to Northwich Victoria.
 Over the following 2016–17 season the club finished in eight position; at the end of the season, after four seasons in charge, manager Chris Willcock resigned with a managerial record affording him the accolade of the club's winningest manager.
 In May 2017 Steve Halford and Paul Phillips were announced as joint team managers for the 2017–18 season and under them in November 2107 the club reached its high point to date of the third qualifying round of the FA Trophy, in which they were eliminated 5–1 in a replay by Workington.
 In March 2018 Halford and Phillips left Glossop to join Buxton; goalkeeper coach Mark Canning took over (initially as caretaker manager), assisted by Andy Bishop and the club recorded a mid-table finish in the 2017–18 season league table.
 For the next season GNE were allocated into the newly designated Division One West of the NPL; in mid October 2018 after a poor run of results Canning and Bishop were sacked and ex-Mossley duo Peter Band and Lloyd Morrison were appointed in their place and they steered the club to a seventeenth (from twenty cubs) position in the 2018–19 league table.

 For the 2019–20 season there was further adjustment to the organisation of the NPL's Division One structure and the club were placed into Division One South-East.
 Owing to the COVID-19 pandemic in mid March, with the club having completed thirty of their allocated thirty-eight 2019–20 season fixtures, football activities were suspended and later that month the league was formally abandoned with all results expunged.
 The pandemic persisted into the 2020–21 season and only a handful of matches were played before the season was cancelled in February 2021 and declared null and void – one of those played was a club best equalling FA Trophy third qualifying round match, a loss 1–0 to Workington.
 Following the premature end to the season in March 2021 manager Band, who had been appointed sole manager in August 2020, resigned to join his hometown club Macclesfield.

 Stuart Mellish took charge as manager prior to the start of the 2021–22 season with the club allocated to NPL Division One West; they recorded a seventeenth placed finish in the twenty club division.
 In the second of Mellish's two season tenure, 2022–23, GNE finished eighteenth, the division's sole relegation play-off position – a match in which they were defeated 3–0 by Northern Football League club Ashington and thereby lost their place in the Northern Premier League.